Treit/treit.github.io/_posts/2023/2023-02-03-InterviewQuestion.md

 If you want to take a stab at solving this problem, feel free to try to produce the third file.
 Remember that duplicates should be removed from the output, as we want the distinct set of shared values.

-Use (50 * 1024 * 1024 * 1024) = 53687091200 for the `size` parameter.

-If you drop me a line telling me the size of the result file, I can tell you if you're right 🙂.
+If you drop me a line telling me your two seeds and the size of the result file, I can tell you if you're right 🙂.

 Have fun!